-Employment of art and design occupations is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations, adding about 16,700 new jobs.
-Employment will increase from about 773,100 jobs in 2014 to about 789,700 jobs in 2024.
-Projected growth will be due to increased demand for animation and visual effects in video games, movies, television, and on smartphones.
-As companies continue to increase their digital presence, more art and design workers will be needed to help create visually appealing and effective layouts of websites and other media platforms.
+Employment of art and design occupations is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations, adding about 41,100 new jobs.
+More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.

-The median annual wage for art and design occupations was $43,100 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+The median annual wage for art and design occupations is $44,410, which is higher than the median annual wage for all occupations of $37,040.

 Art directors are responsible for the visual style and images in magazines, newspapers, product packaging, and movie and television productions.
 They create the overall design of a project and direct others who develop artwork and layouts.